prikarsartam/prikarsartam.github.io/src/notes/2__geometry.md

 In non-Abelian gauge theories like quantum chromodynamics (QCD) with gauge group $SU(3)$, the algebra-valued connection encodes the self-interaction of color charge carriers.
 The Yang–Mills action
 $$S = -\frac{1}{4g^2}\int d^4 x \, \mathrm{tr}(F_{\mu\nu}F^{\mu\nu})$$
 is manifestly gauge-invariant: the trace ensures invariance under conjugation $A \to gAg^{-1}$.
-The non-linear term $F = dA + A \wedge A$ means the gauge field sources itself—a profound departure from Maxwell's linear theory.
+The non-linear term $F = dA + A \wedge A$ means the gauge field sources itself—a departure from Maxwell's linear theory.
 [Quantum Yang-Mills Theory - Jaffe](https://www.claymath.org/wp-content/uploads/2022/06/yangmills.pdf)

 In diffeomorphism-invariant theories such as general relativity and topological quantum field theories, the analogous principle holds: consistency with diffeomorphism gauge invariance constrains the allowed Lagrangian densities, and the conservation laws for energy, momentum, and angular momentum emerge from this symmetry.
 [Exactly soluble diffeomorphism invariant theories - Horowitz, Communications in Mathematical Physics](https://projecteuclid.org/journals/communications-in-mathematical-physics/volume-125/issue-3/Exactly-soluble-diffeomorphism-inva...)